BB Energy Asia successfully closes inaugural USD210mn secured digital borrowing base facility

-(MENAFN- Weber Shandwick) BB Energy Asia, a wholly-owned subsidiary of BB Energy Group Holding Ltd, has closed a USD210 million Secured Digital Borrowing Base facility (“Facility”) to support the working capital needs of its Asian trading business.
+(MENAFN- Weber Shandwick) Dubai, UAE – November 6, 2023: BB Energy Asia, a wholly-owned subsidiary of BB Energy Group Holding Ltd, has closed a USD210 million Secured Digital Borrowing Base facility (“Facility”) to support the working capital needs of its Asian trading business.

 The 364-day Facility, guaranteed by BB Energy Group, is the first digital borrowing base facility for the Group outside the USA, covering import finance as well as funding of inventory, receivables, and hedging positions under its wholly owned subsidiary, BB Energy Asia.